310mc/https-310mc.github.io-tl/source/_posts/motor_show/muddy_road.md

 {% bubble Kanata %}
 not at all. there's hardly a ripple in my life these days, compared to the stormy seas of last year.

-i’ve managed to clear up my family problems at this point~
+i’ve managed to clear up my home problems at this point~

 also, chiaki asked me to take care of all of you.
 {% endbubble %}